GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 ## Executing an HTTP request

-The [docs for Mailchimp's API](https://mailchimp.com/developer/marketing/docs/fundamentals/#connecting-to-the-api) explain that we can connect to it by sending a `GET` request.
+The [docs for Mailchimp's API](https://mailchimp.com/developer/marketing/docs/fundamentals/#connecting-to-the-api) explain that we must send a `GET` request against the REST API, to fetch an email list members' data:

-Fetching data from the email list's subscribers is done like this:

 ```bash
 curl --request GET \